asemerenko/python_training/README.md

-# Reposytory for Python training
+# Repository for Python training